satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/travel.md

 ## Travel Arrangements

-* Flying to DC
+* Flying to DC via DCA, IAD, or BWI

-* Train to DC
+* Train to DC via Amtrak, MARC, VRE

-* Driving to DC
+* Driving to DC and parking

 ## Hotel Arrangements

-We have hotel blocks in the following locations

-* A

-* B

-* C
+We will post details on hotel accommodations soon.

 ## Booking and Reimbursement Support

-Support for costs associated with travel (including airfare), meals, hotel accommodations, and transportation to and from the event space will be provided for all participants.
-More information on hotel accommodations will be provided in the coming weeks.
+Travel costs assuaged with participation in the workshop (including airfare, hotel, etc.), meals, and other accommodations will be full covered.
+Please let us know if you need assistance in planning or arranging your travel.
+We can directly book reservations for you or assist in filing reimbursements.